gsamokovarov/jump/README.md

 ## Shell

 To get full advantage of jump, you wanna integrate it with you shell.
-The integration will track the directories entered through cd, pushdir, popdir and the likes.
+The integration will track the directories entered through `cd`, `pushdir`, `popdir` and the likes.
 It will also provide the `j` command, so you can jump around easier.

 ### bash